akashdhruv/Para-Physics/README.md

   3. Immersed boundary module is working.
   4. Conjugate Heat Transfer is in beta.
   5. AMR module not yet implemented.
-  6. Multiphase module is still in beta.
+  6. Multiphase module is in beta.

 ### Execution instructions